 In addition to singing with her own jazz quartet, she has also sung and recorded with the Michael Jefry Stevens Trio, the Steve Watson Trio, and the Richard Shulman Group.

 “The singer’s distinctive and sometimes-haunting voice proves to be very effective no matter what the mood of the piece.
 She gives sensitivity to each selection that she interprets and displays a complete understanding of the lyrics while swinging at every tempo.”

 - Scott Yanow, Jazz Journalist and Music Critic (Los Angeles, CA)

 (Wendy) "possesses a rich voice and that ineffable quality that allows certain performers to glow from within.
 She dazzled every time she was onstage." - Nancy Stetson, Naples Daily News - Naples, Florida

-Wendy 's expertise extends beyond the concert stage.
-She is also a highly respected teacher of voice and sought after clinician.
-She has been a member of the National Association of Teachers of Singing since 1991, serving on both state and regional boards as well a national committees.
-She is also a member The Voice Foundation, and the Pan-American Vocology Association.
+Wendy's expertise extends beyond the concert stage.
+She is also a highly respected teacher of voice and a sought-after clinician.
+She has been a member of the National Association of Teachers of Singing since 1991, serving on both state and regional boards as well as national committees.
+She is also a member of The Voice Foundation and the Pan-American Vocology Association.

 In addition to degrees from Appalachian State University, she has completed all three levels of the CONTEMPORARY AND COMMERCIAL MUSIC VOICE PEDAGOGY at Shenandoah University, completed Level I of Somatic Voicework (TM) - The LoVetri Method, and received a VOICE STYLES SPECIALIST CERTIFICATE from Berklee.